This resource explains depression and how to manage it during cancer treatment.

 - Feeling slowed down.

-- Having trouble focusing on tasks or activities.
+- Having trouble staying focused on tasks or activities.

 - Feeling guilty, worthless, or helpless.

-- Having pain, nausea (a feeling like you’re going to throw up), headaches, or cramps.
+- Having pain, nausea (feeling like you’re going to throw up), headaches, or cramps.

 - Feeling like everything is out of your control.

-Some symptoms can even be caused by medical issues or medication you’re taking.
-This is why it’s important to pay attention to how you’re feeling and talk with your healthcare team.
-They can connect you to a mental health professional who can help you.
+Some symptoms can be caused by medical problems or medicine you’re taking.
+It’s important to notice how you’re feeling and talk with your care team.
+They can connect you to a mental health provider who can help you.

 When to get help for depression

-You may feel a lot of different emotions throughout your cancer care.
-Your healthcare team is here to support you.
+You may have a lot of different feelings throughout your cancer care.
+Your care team is here to support you.
 It’s important to know when to get help.

-- Emotions that get in the way of your daily activities
+- Feelings that get in the way of your daily activities.

 What to do when you feel depressed

-Here are some ways you can manage your depression during your cancer treatment.
+Here are some ways you can manage depression during cancer treatment.

-- Talk to your healthcare team.
-If you think you may have depression, start by talking with your healthcare provider.
+- Talk to your care team.
+If you think you may have depression, talk with your healthcare provider.
 They can help connect you to the resources you need to start feeling better.

 - Get emotional support.
-MSK has many professionals, volunteers, and support programs that can help you cope with your depression.
+MSK has many providers, volunteers, and support programs that can help you cope with depression.
 You can contact any of the resources in the “Resources at MSK” section for help.

 -

 Join a group.
-You may find it comforting to speak with other people going through cancer treatment in one of our support groups.
-For more information, call our Counseling Center at 646-888-0200 or visit www.msk.org/counseling.
+You may find comfort talking with other people going through cancer treatment in one of our support groups.
+Call our Counseling Center at 646-888-0200 or visit www.msk.org/counseling to learn more.

 - Spend time with friends and family.
-It’s important to create a support system for yourself during your cancer treatment.
-Depression can make this hard to do but staying connected to people who can support and talk with you about your experience can help ease your worries.
+It’s important to create a support system for yourself during cancer treatment.
+Depression can make this hard to do.
+But staying connected to people who can support and talk with you about your experience can help ease your worries.

 MSK resources for depression